LIAS-CUHKSZ/Epipolar_evaluation/README.md

 OpenGV and SDPA need to be compiled from source code, while other dependencies can be installed directly from software repositories.

 > SDPA seems to be installable from the software repository.
 You can try that.
-However, the `FindSDPA.cmake` used in this repository has been set with a absolute path to the compiled lib, so you may need to make some modifications to it (use `find_package(SDPA REQUIRED)` instead).
+However, the `FindSDPA.cmake` used in this repository has been set with a relative path to the compiled lib, so you may need to make some modifications to it (use `find_package(SDPA REQUIRED)` instead).

+It is highly recommended to use to lib in `src/3rdparty` instead of downloading yourself.

+> **We modify the EigenSolver implementation in OpenGV, avoid the translation flip problem.**, see `src/relative_pose/methods.cpp`, we use all points for flipping test instead of the first 1.

 ## Usage